greenelab/deep-review/sections/06_discussion.md

-A number of studies previously mentioned in the section on developing new treatments employed multi-task learning approach to predict a large number of compound and target interactions for drug discovery [@tag:Dahl2014_multi_qsar @tag:Ramsundar2015_multitask_drug] and drug toxicity prediction
+A number of studies previously mentioned in the section on developing new treatments employed multi-task learning approach to predict a large number of compound and target interactions for drug discovery [@tag:Dahl2014_multi_qsar @tag:Ramsundar2015_multi-task _drug] and drug toxicity prediction
 [@tag:Mayr2016_deep_tox @tag:Hughes2016_macromol_react].
 Kearnes et al.
 [@tag:Kearnes2016_admet] did a systematic comparison of single-task and multi-task deep models on a set of industrial ADMET datasets.
 They confirmed that multi-task learning can improve performance over single-task models.
-They further showed that smaller datasets tend to benefit more from multitask learning than larger datasets.
-Results emphasized that multitask effects are highly dataset-dependent, suggesting the use of dataset-specific models to maximize overall performance.
+They further showed that smaller datasets tend to benefit more from multi-task learning than larger datasets.
+Results emphasized that multi-task  effects are highly dataset-dependent, suggesting the use of dataset-specific models to maximize overall performance.

 MTL approach is complementary to multimodal and transfer learning.
 All three techniques can be used together in the same model.
 For example, Zhang et al.
-[@tag:Zhang2015_multitask_tl] combined deep model-based transfer and multi-task learning for cross-domain image annotation.
+[@tag:Zhang2015_multi-task _tl] combined deep model-based transfer and multi-task learning for cross-domain image annotation.
 One could imagine extending that approach to multimodal inputs as well.
 Common characteristic of these methods lies in better generalization of extracted features by leveraging relationships